sciapp/nojava-ipmi-kvm/README.md

 ## Installation

-The latest version can be obtained from PyPI and runs with Python 2.7 or 3.3+ (Python 3 is recommended):
+The latest version can be obtained from PyPI and runs with Python 3.5+:

 ```bash
 python3 -m pip install nojava-ipmi-kvm